generalustelaru/ophir-2d/README.md

  With two players, a third ship is added.
 Players must move it during their turn when they enter its zone.

  There's a decent amount of rules to Ophir.
-Refer to the included RULES.md document for details.
-You can also play by following your intuition.
+To learn more you can:
+ - Watch this [how-to-play video](https://youtu.be/pJrDOh6HadI?si=ZOGegm3W-7GWgNP1) from the Dice Tower YouTube channel.
+ - Examine to the included [RULES.md](https://github.com/generalustelaru/ophir-2d/blob/main/RULES.md) document.
+ - Follow your intuition.
 The rules are enforced.
 You can't cheat, only make mistakes.